waynegraham/registry.clir.org/_projects/2016-the-albert-johannsen-project-digitizing-the-house-o.md

 ---
 layout: project
-title: "The Albert Johannsen Project: Digitizing the House of Beadle and Adams and their Nickel and Dime Novels"
+title: The Albert Johannsen Project: Digitizing the House of Beadle and Adams and their Nickel and Dime Novels
 ---